 Other options if drawing it bigger scale is to add extra smiles – or add drama, sparkle, 3D effects or rounding.

-Playing with a little fragment, wondering how far it could stretch with a little imagination.
-Although it started as a square based fragment, it brought some interesting mega patterns within some triangle and orb reticula too. (picture to follow).
+Playing with a little fragment, is grteat fun, and seeing with wonder how far it could stretch with a little imagination.
+Although it started as a square based fragment, it brought some interesting mega patterns within some triangle and orb reticula too.
 I must have been hungry, no matter how I drew this, it kept reminding me of cheese!
+Now where are the crackers and some quince paste?